-Her voice—a contralto—had a low, sad, note that struck me that she had come to the terrace to be alone… but didn’t want to be.
-I had felt the same way; not knowing why I’d chosen that particular hotel and weekend to go away.
+Her voice, a contralto, had a low, sad, note that struck me she had come to the terrace to be alone… but didn’t want to be.
+I had felt the same way; not knowing why I’d chosen that hotel and weekend to go away.
 To be alone save for thoughts that questioned if life would ever lead me to someone to share it with.

-She started to turn from me then paused.
-Usually a quiet person, I would have let her go without a word.
-But her gaze at the sun sinking, behind me, into the waters of the Balearic surrounding the islands; at the horizon with its dark band of orange-red melting into night-blue, made me change my mind.
+She had turned from me then paused.
+A quiet person, I would have let her go without a word.
+But her gaze at the sun sinking behind me into the waters of the Balearic surrounding the islands; at the horizon with its dark band of orange-red melting into night-blue, made me change my mind.
 I turned back to see what had filled her eyes and caught my first glimpse of the moon’s rise.

 “It’s beautiful,” I murmured.
-Soft music, a song, began to play from the bar a level below the terrace.
+Soft music, a song, played from the bar a level below the terrace.
 ‘One Summer Night…’ the voice was crisp, distinct, cleaving the air as it rose to where we stood.